SpencerL-Y/SESL/README.md

 # SESL: A Symbolic Executor based on Separation Logic

+## Contact

+Any feedbacks, advises and questions are welcomed.
+Feel free to ask any question by sending an email to lixie19[AT]ios[DOT]ac[DOT]cn or by creating an issue.

 ## Introduction

 SESL is a tool for memory safety checking.
 It is an symbolic execution extension of existing state-of-the-art tool SMACK on separation logic.